Lyna Perez Lifts Skirt & Exposes Booty On Instagram, ‘I Got Kicked Out Of The Mall For This’

 Brunette bombshell Lyna Perez has built an Instagram audience of 4.1 million followers by flaunting her assets.
-Perez says herself in her Instagram bio that “I basically live in a bikini,” and treats her fans to plenty of selfies where she rocks skimpy swimwear.
+Perez says herself in her Instagram bio that, “I basically live in a bikini,” and treats her fans to plenty of selfies where she rocks skimpy swimwear.
 The brunette babe is also fond of sharing NSFW shots that reveal just about everything, no matter what outfit she’s wearing.

 In her latest Instagram snap, Perez shared a picture so scandalous she actually claimed in the caption that she got kicked out of the mall because of it.
 Perez rocked what appeared to be a green plaid crop top and plaid miniskirt that left little to the imagination.
 She paired the look with a leather bag and over-the-knee boots, and it would have been sexy enough on its own.
 Perez took things to a whole new level, though, by lifting her skirt and exposing almost her entire booty.